department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-04-ToxicExposure-UsabilityStudy/research-findings.md

 #### We assume... some Veterans might want additional explanatory visuals such as maps or links to help them with quicker recall of these service location questions.
 - Likely false.
 - This didn't naturally come up from any of the participants.
 It was more common that the content was unclear or misleading for the TERA questions.
-- 2 participants opened the link to learn more about other toxic exposures and neither found it particularly helpful.
+- 2 participants opened the link to learn more about other toxic exposures and neither found it helpful.

 ## Key Findings